-The interns are encouraged to attend scheduled and optional state association, dietetic practice group meetings, hospital conferences/ grand rounds and other conferences/ meetings as time permits outside of internship training requirements and scheduling.
-Attendance at conferences or meetings usually occurs during supervised experience ("work time") and may need to be made up depending on the rotation.
-The internship director has final approval for the intern to attend any meeting.
-If the internship program is financially unable to pay for the conference, the intern becomes responsible for paying any associated fees for conferences/meetings.
+The Interns are encouraged to attend scheduled and optional state association, dietetic practice group meetings, hospital conferences/ grand rounds and other conferences/ meetings as time permits outside of internship training requirements and scheduling.
+Attendance at conference or meetings usually occurs during supervised experience ("work time") and may need to be made up depending on the rotation.
+The Internship Director has final approval for the Intern to attend any meeting.
+If the internship program is financially unable to pay for the conference, the Intern becomes responsible for paying any associated fees for conferences/meetings.

-- 1. The internship director emails or verbally makes interns aware of available optional conferences.
+- 1. The Internship Director emails or verbally makes Interns aware of available optional conferences.
 Attendance at an optional weekend conference or activities does not interfere with internship supervised practice activities. - 2.
-If the intern wishes to attend a conference/meeting during scheduled supervised practice rotations, he/she emails or calls the internship director to make a request to attend the conference.
-The intern must provide the conference name, date, time, location, and cost of the meeting. - 3.
-The internship director responds in email to the intern if approval is granted or denied. - 4.
+If the Intern wishes to attend a conference/meeting during scheduled supervised practice rotations, he/she emails or calls the Internship Director to make a request to attend the conference.
+The Intern provides conference name, date, time, location, and cost of the meeting. - 3.
+The Internship Director responds in email to the Intern if approval is granted or denied. - 4.
 As possible, the DI program will pay to send interns to professional conferences when appropriate.